EventFulOgee4/EventFulOgee4/README.md

 ## 📌 Notable Projects

   Eng-Master - A fully functional API based web application using ClaudeAPI for generating the best engineering project for you based on your tools.

+  SonicRunner -  an endless runner game featuring Sonic the Hedgehog using JavaScript and the Kaplay game development library.

 📊 Logic Problem Sets & Symbolization – Work on functional completeness, CNF/DNF, quantification with identity, and other advanced logic concepts.